chechelnitskd/learning_flutter/README.md

 Apparently this might be a problem with M1 chip: https://github.com/flutter/flutter/issues/71943

+Notably, when running flutter run --verbose, got this error at the end:
+TimeoutException after 0:00:00.250000: Future not completed Which matches what I thought would be true since ImagePicker isn't giving me an image, and the print statement I had after the await isn't printing.

 ## Getting Started

 This project is a starting point for a Flutter application.